ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/dynamicmdx.md

 When visiting this page, the `getStaticProps` function fetches the cat image at build time and returns the props to the page.

-Even if we are using `next start`, the image of the cat does not change with each reload.
+When we are using `next start`, the image of the cat does not change with each reload.

 `➜  nextra-casiano-rodriguez-leon-alu0100291865 git:(allrepos) cat pages/get-static-props.mdx`